-Poet Arturo Mantecón presents a reading from the work of three late 20th century Spanish language poets and writers — Francisco Ferrer Lerín, Leopoldo María Panero and Mario Santiago Papasquiaro.
-Mantecón is joined on the program by Gilberto Rodriguez, who will declaim poems of poeta maldito Panero, and by musicians Dylan Morgan and Arturo Balderrama.
+Poet Arturo Mantecón presents a reading from the work of three late 20th century Spanish language poets/writers — Francisco Ferrer Lerín, Leopoldo María Panero and Mario Santiago Papasquiaro.
+Mantecón is joined on the program by Gilberto Rodriguez, who will declaim poems of Panero, and by musicians Dylan Morgan and Arturo Balderrama.

 Leopoldo María Panero (1948-2014) was arguably the greatest Spanish poet after García Lorca.
 Confined to insane asylums for the greater part of his life, he believed himself to be the reincarnation of Charles Baudelaire.
 He was, in his own words, as intelligent as Nietzsche, and he wrote with the same sort of prophetic vehemence as did that great German philosopher.

 Mario Santiago Papasquiaro (1953-1958) founded the “infrarrealismo” movement along with Roberto Bolaño, Bruno Montané, Rubén Medina, and several others.
 Papasquiaro is considered to be the principal exponent and purest stylistic representative of the movement.
 His poems are complex, erudite, and highly metaphorical.
 Roberto Bolaño used Papasquiaro as the basis for the character of Ulises Lima in his novel “The Savage Detectives“.